-All hot water systems manufactured and distributed by Solar Panels Plus are certified by the Solar Rating and Certification Corp.
-An SRCC certification allows you to take advantage of the 30 percent federal tax credit, as well as other financial incentives offered in your area.
+Solar hot water systems manufactured and distributed by Solar Panels Plus are certified by the SRCC which allows you to take advantage of federal tax credits as well as state rebates or other financial incentives offered in your area.

 Using solar energy to fuel your hot water needs also will contribute to a cleaner environment and show the community you support a green and sustainable way of doing business.
 If you are interested in learning more about how solar energy can save you money and expand your customer base, contact us today.
 Solar Panels Plus has a veteran laundry broker on staff who can help you determine what it would take to add a solar water heating system to a laundry of any size and configuration.

 One of the newer and more cost-effective ways to use solar hot water is for commercial and industrial process or preheating applications.
 Many businesses today use large volumes of hot water during their manufacturing, cleaning or sensitizing process.